UEFA Financial Fair Play Regulations: Ligue 1

 In France, The Direction Nationale du Contrôle de Gestion (DNCG) is responsible for administering, monitoring and overseeing the accounts of all professional clubs to ensure that owners are being financially prudent.
 Sanctions for non-compliance include transfer embargoes, reduced playing squads, demotion or even expulsion from the league.
 Despite lower incomes, French clubs do not carry the enormous debt of the English, Italian and Spanish leagues.
 A number of French clubs have produced small profits over a number of years, concentrating on developing young players in modern academies, who then generate profits when sold.
 For example, in the four years up to 2009, player trading by Lille, one of the leading clubs, exceeded €164 million in profit.

-OL Group, the holding company of the same name (Olympique Lyonnais), had a net profit of €5.1 million in the 2008–09 season.
+OL Group, the holding company of the same name (Olympique Lyonnais), had a net profit of €15.1 million in the 2008–09 season.

 Bundesliga

-At the end of each season, Bundesliga rules indicated that clubs must apply to the German Football Federation (DFB) for a licence to participate again the following year; only when the DFB, which has access to all transfer documents and accounts, are satisfied that there is no threat of insolvency does it provide approval.
+At the end of each season, Bundesliga rules state that clubs must apply to the German Football Federation (DFB) for a licence to participate again the following year; only when the DFB, which has access to all transfer documents and accounts, are satisfied that there is no threat of insolvency does it provide approval.
 The DFB have a system of fines and points deductions for clubs who flout rules and those who go into the red can only buy a player after selling one for at least the same amount.
-In addition, no individual is allowed to own more than 49% of any Bundesliga club.
+In addition, no entity is allowed to own 50% or more of any Bundesliga club.

 Despite the strong economic governance in the German league, there were still some instances of clubs running into difficulties.
 In 2004, Borussia Dortmund reported a debt of €118.8 million (£83 million).
 Having won the UEFA Champions League in 1997 and a number of Bundesliga titles, Dortmund had gambled to maintain their success with an expensive group of largely foreign players but failed, narrowly escaping liquidation in 2006.
 In subsequent years, the club went through extensive restructuring to return to financial health, largely with young home-grown players.
 In 2004, Hertha BSC reported debts of £24.7 million and were able to continue in the Bundesliga only after proving they had long-term credit with their bank.
 Bayern Munich made a net profit of just €2.5 million in the 2008–09 season (group accounts), while Schalke 04 incurred a net loss of €30.4 million in the 2009 financial year.
 Borussia Dortmund GmbH & Co.
 KGaA made a net loss of just €2.9 million in 2008–09.